 Digging without calling can result in service disruption to an entire subdivision, harm you and those around you and potentially result in fines and repair costs.
 While natural gas and electric lines may be foremost in mind, remember that underground utilities also may include water, sewer, cable television, fiber optic or telephone lines.
 Even if there are no injuries, the resulting utility outage can be a costly and unnecessary nuisance.
 It’s not the recommended choice for meeting neighbors for most of us!

 The Common Ground Alliance (CGA), a utility industry organization dedicated to preventing damage to underground utilities and ensuring public safety, collects statistics about underground utility damage incidents.
-The most recent report for 2018 shows the societal impact of damages to utilities was nearly $1.5 billion.
-There were 440,000 incidents of underground utility damage in the U.S. during that year.
+The most recent report for 2019 shows the societal impact of damages to utilities is rising at an alarming rate.
+There were 532,000 incidents of underground utility damage in the U.S. during that year with societal costs estimated at $30 billion.

 While the rate of damages due to “notification NOT made” has remained steady in recent years, thanks to greater awareness, the estimated total U.S. damages has increased annually.

 Your homeowner insurance policy will likely provide liability coverage, up to the limit of your policy, for damage to others in the event you have an accident.
 But it’s always better to prevent an incident.